kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/jax.typ

 = Foreword

-My first encounter with `Jax` was in 2018
+My first encounter with `Jax` was in 2018.
+I was told that `jax` can be very useful for large scale trying to write a numerical relativity simulation in

 = What is Jax